-This post will guide you on taking a screenshot of the Windows 10 Login Screen.
-Let us see the details.
+This post will guide you through the steps to take a screenshot of the Windows 10 login screen.
+Let’s get into the details.

 How to take a screenshot of the Windows 10 Login Screen?

-Gentle Reminder: Modifying the wrong registry key of Windows may make it unresponsive; hence we recommend taking full back of the registry and also creating a system restore point.
+Gentle Reminder: Modifying the wrong registry key of Windows may make it unresponsive; hence, we recommend taking full backup of the registry and also creating a system restore point.

 To take a screenshot of the Windows 10 Login Screen, perform the following recommended steps:-